-- Placed on a desk top (see Section 'Desktop Mounting' on page 29) - Installed in a standard 19-inch rack (see Section '19-inch Rack Mounting' on page 30)
+- Placed on a desk top (see 'Desktop Mounting') - Installed in a standard 19-inch rack (see '19-inch Rack Mounting')

-4.1 Desktop Mounting
+Desktop Mounting

-The device can be mounted on a desktop by attaching the four anti-slide bumpers (supplied) to the underside of the device.
+You can mount the device on a desktop by attaching the four anti-slide bumpers (supplied) to the underside of the device.
 Once you have attached these bumpers, simply place it on a desktop in the desired position.

-- > To attach the anti-slide rubber bumpers to the device: - 1.
-Flip the device over so that its underside faces up. - 2.
+➤ To attach the anti-slide rubber bumpers to the device:

+- 1. Flip the device over so that its underside faces up. - 2.
 Locate the four anti-slide grooves on the underside -- one on each of the four corners.